-X - 2 JOHN ET AL.: INTER-CALIBRATION METHODS FOR HUMIDITY SOUNDERS Abstract.
-Three methods for inter-calibrating humidity sounding channels are compared to assess their merits and demerits.
-The methods use: 1) 4 Natural targets or vicarious calibration (Antarctica and tropical oceans), 2) 5 zonal average brightness temperatures, and 3) simultaneous nadir overpasses 6 (SNOs).
-Advanced Microwave Sounding Unit-B (AMSU-B) instruments on-7 board the polar-orbiting NOAA-15 and NOAA-16 satellites are used as ex-8 amples.
-Antarctica is shown to be useful for identifying some of the instruq ment problems, but less promising for inter-calibrating humidity sounders 10 due to the large diurnal variations there.
-Owing to smaller diurnal cycles over 11 tropical oceans, these are found to be a good target for estimating inter-satellite 12 biases.
-Estimated biases are more resistant to diurnal differences when data 13 from ascending and descending passes are combined.
-Biases estimated from 14 zonal averaged brightness temperatures show large seasonal and latitude de-15 pendence which could have resulted from diurnal cycle aliasing and scene-16 radiance dependence of the biases.
-This method may not be the best for chan-17 nels with significant surface contributions.
-We have also tested the impact 18 of clouds on the estimated biases and found that it is not significant, at least 19 for tropical ocean estimates.
-Biases estimated from SNOs are free of diur-20 nal cycle aliasing and cloud impacts.
-21
+[1] Three methods for intercalibrating humidity sounding channels are compared to assess their merits and demerits.
+The methods use the following: (1) natural targets (Antarctica and tropical oceans), (2) zonal average brightness temperatures, and (3) simultaneous nadir overpasses (SNOs).
+Advanced Microwave Sounding Unit-B instruments onboard the polar-orbiting NOAA 15 and NOAA 16 satellites are used as examples.
+Antarctica is shown to be useful for identifying some of the instrument problems but less promising for intercalibrating humidity sounders due to the large diurnal variations there.
+Owing to smaller diurnal cycles over tropical oceans, these are found to be a good target for estimating intersatellite biases.
+Estimated biases are more resistant to diurnal differences when data from ascending and descending passes are combined.
+Biases estimated from zonal-averaged brightness temperatures show large seasonal and latitude dependence which could have resulted from diurnal cycle aliasing and scene-radiance dependence of the biases.
+This method may not be the best for channels with significant surface contributions.
+We have also tested the impact of clouds on the estimated biases and found that it is not significant, at least for tropical ocean estimates.
+Biases estimated from SNOs are the least influenced by diurnal cycle aliasing and cloud impacts.
+However, SNOs cover only relatively small part of the dynamic range of observed brightness temperatures.